App Rejected for Misleading Claims or Overpromising

-Unlike crash bugs, you cannot fix this with a build.
+Unlike crash bugs, you cannot fix this by shipping a new binary alone.
 Apple’s complaint is that your store page promises X but the binary delivers something less.
 Either change the promise, change the binary, or prove to the reviewer they missed where X lives.

 Common causes